sigsum/sigsum/proposals/2023-09-on-releases.md

   - `cmd/sigsum-log-secondary`

 Releases are announced on the [sigsum-general][] mailing list.
-All information that operators need to upgrade is listed in this repository's [NEWS file](./NEWS).
+All information that operators need in order to perform an upgrade is listed in the [NEWS file](./NEWS).
 Pay close attention to manual migration steps, if any.

 Note that a release is simply a git-tag specified on our mailing list.
 You are expected to build the released tools yourself, e.g., with `go install`.
 There may be intermediate git-tags between two adjacent releases.
-Don't deploy those.
+Don't deploy these.

 As of now there is no release cycle.
 We release when something new is ready.
 Unless there are critical bug fixes, expect at least a month between releases.